Jdure/portfolio/projects/threads.md

     [] What were the technical hurdles that got in your way?
 Any major problems you hit during development?
     [] How did you solve those problems?
 What was the solution?
 Go deep here, and write with a developer in mind.

-## Current status

-[] This section is optional.
-If the project is actively being used by real people, talk a little bit about the current status, who uses it, why they use it, what they say to you about
-it, stuff like that.
- [] If the project was contrived specifically for the portfolio, omit this section.

 ## Lessons Learned
 [] What did you learn doing this project?
 Feel free to list multiple things.
 Also feel free to